Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/wilson.md

 2. I think your notebooks could use some comments.
 There is a lot of code, and not a ton of explanation as to what it is doing.
 Also, I would clean up some of the warnings that you have in your notebooks for readability.

 3. Your code is very succinct, so I definitely learned some things about writing code in a line or two rather than a whole block of code.

+### Ashley's comments

+1. This is such an impressive project!
+I loved all the analysis you did, walking through your process, visualizing the results using heatmaps, and giving a summary explanation.
+It helped me better understand the most important takeaways in a concise way.

+2. One suggestion would be to just add a bit more organization to your repo.
+It was very helpful having the links to the following notebooks at the bottom of each notebook, so I think adding some folders and maybe a sort of "table of contents" in your readme file would help pull the whole thing together.

+3. This is one of the few projects that looks at phonetics/phonology, so I feel like I learned a lot about what NLP processes and analyses are possible in this different subfield of linguistics.